mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 .. #how do they coexist? whats needed for coexistence?

-In INET, different radio modules (e.g. 802.11 and 802.15.4) can detect each other's transmissions, but can only receive transmissions of their own type.
+In INET, different types of radio modules (e.g. 802.11 and 802.15.4) can detect each other's transmissions, but can only receive transmissions of their own type.
 Transmissions belonging to the other technology appear to receivers as noise.
-However, this noise can be strong enough to make a node defer from transmitting.
+However, this noise can be strong enough to make a node defer from transmitting. **TODO? this is the basis of coexistence...they just detect each other's transmissions as noise**

 In reality and in INET, both 802.11 and 802.15.4 employ the Clear Channel Assessment (CCA) technique (they listen to the channel to make sure there are no ongoing transmissions before starting to transmit), and defer from transmitting for the duration of a backoff period when the channel is busy.
 The use of CCA and backoff enables the two technologies to coexist cooperatively (both of them can communicate successfully), as opposed to destructively (they ruin each other's communication).
-The nodes of the different technologies sense when the other kind is transmitting, and tend not to interrupt each other.
+In our case, the nodes of the different technologies sense when the other kind is transmitting, and tend not to interrupt each other.

 .. **TODO: what is cooperative and destructive?**